Background pattern

 • drowsiness

-• abnormal taste perception (dysgeusia)
+• abnormal taste (dysgeusia)

-• dry, irritated eyes
+• dry eyes (irritated)

-• dry nasal passages
+• dryness of the nasal passages

-• gastroesophageal reflux disease (GERD)
+• gastroesophageal reflux disease

 • dry throat